7 Key Components of Channel Partner Onboarding

 First impressions don’t allow for do-overs.
 So, make a positive first impression by welcoming partners to your program with a welcome kit.
 This initial contact is essential to show your involvement in the process and proactive communication.

-In your channel partner welcome package, include a variety of materials that correspond to your solutions to give them a running start.
+In your channel partner welcome package, include various materials corresponding to your solutions to give them a running start.
 These materials often comprise the following items:

 2. Create a Customized Portal Experience for New Partners